Mat-foucher/Tropical2020/README.md

     NOTE: For "self - edges" on the curve, you can input the same vertex for both positions.

-    To declare an edge, one writes something like the following:
+    To create an edge, one writes something like the following:

         e1 = edge("e1", 1.0, v1, v2)